-Actions were delivered 'mostly as planned' including: Development of Multi-Language Digital Platform (EN/EL/FR/ES/NL) to host digital learning content and a digital badging function, as well as the digital portfolio of successful female role models (written and video-based content) and a simple mentor matching tool for use by schools.
+Actions were delivered 'mostly as planned with minimal changes' including: Development of Multi-Language Digital Platform in EN/EL/FR/ES (not NL) to host digital learning content and a digital badging function, as well as the digital portfolio of successful female role models (written and video-based content) and a simple mentor matching tool for use by schools.
 Design, prototyping and alpha testing formed the basis of the first project year prior to piloting activities being launched in which Mentor-Mentee Pairs were formed (25) for a 12-hour / 12-week mentoring programmes.
-Satisfaction score: 10.
+Satisfaction score: 9.